Ludeme/LudiiAICompetition/README.md

 ## Competition Rules

-### Kilothon track
+### Kilothon Event

-The kilothon is a new type of AI challenge in which the participants are not competing directly against each other but trying to win the maximum of games against a simple UCT (Upper Confidence Tree) agent.
+The kilothon is a new type of AI challenge in which participants do not compete directly against each other but try to win the maximum of games against a simple UCT (Upper Confidence Tree) agent for over 1,000 games in the Ludii database.

-For each play, only one minute of ("smart") thinking time is allocated to the challenger.
-After this time, the agent is playing randomly until the end of the game.
-The participants can distribute this minute of thinking time as they wish to their agents.
-The same rule is applied to UCT and during this minute, 0.5 second of thinking time per move is used.
+For each game, only one minute of ("smart") thinking time is allocated to the challenger.
+After this time, the agent will be forced to play randomly until the end of the game.
+Participants can distribute this minute of thinking time as they wish for their agent.
+The same rule is applied to the UCT agent, which will use 0.5s of thinking time per move during this "smart" minute and then play randomly.

-All challengers are representing the role of player 1, the UCT agent is representing the role of player 2 and if the game has more than 2 players, all the other roles are played randomly.
+Challengers take the role of Player 1 in all games, with the UCT agent taking the role of Player 2 (and all other roles if the game has more than two players).

-On this track, all the games in Ludii following the requirement of (#competition-games) are used (1,094 games on version 1.3.2).
+All Ludii games annotated as (#competition-games) will be used in the Kilothon.
+This comes to 1,094 games in version 1.3.2.

-In the rare case of equality between 2 agents, the tiebreak is to compare the total number of decision moves made by the agents.
+In the unlikely case that two entrants tie on success rate, the total number of decision moves made by each agent will be used to break the tie.

-To run the kilothon, the participants are required  to implement a main method in their code calling the following method **Kilothon.main(final String[] args);** with as arguments:
+To run the Kilothon, implement a main method in your code calling the following method **Kilothon.main(final String[] args);** with arguments:
-- login
+- username
 - agent name

-The name of the agent would have to be the name of the agent implemented by the participant.
+The name of the agent would have to be the name of the agent implemented by the participant, e.g. Kilothon.main(new String[]{"fred_smith", "Freds_Agent"});
-Example: Kilothon.main(new String[]{"login", "AgentName"});

-For information about how to run a kilothon from an agent made with the Java API, check this video: https://youtu.be/bEdJqyUQ1Hg
+For information on running a Kilothon from an agent made with the Java API, check this video: https://youtu.be/bEdJqyUQ1Hg

-When a game is over during the kilothon, the rank of P1 and its obtained utility (between -1 and 1) are stored.
-And when all the games are over, all the results of the challenger (P1) are sent by mail to us and the sentence "Mail successfully sent!
-Congratulations to have played a complete kilothon!" is printed in the terminal.
-All the results of the kilothon would also be available to you in a csv next to the jar run.
+After each Kilothon game is played, the rank of Player 1 and its obtained utility score (between -1 and 1) are stored.
+The Kilothon ends when all games are completed, and the results of your agent (i.e. Player 1) will be sent by mail to us and the message "Mail successfully sent!
+Congratulations to have played a complete kilothon!" will be printed to your terminal.
+The Kilothon results should also be available to you in a *.csv in the same folder as the *.jar file run.

-  **<b>Be careful</b>, a full kilothon is taking close to a day to play all the games and to send the results to us, do not stop the kilothon before seeing this sentence printed in your terminal.
-Moreover, because the results are sent to us by mail, an internet connection is required during a kilothon. **
+  **<b>Be careful</b>, a full Kilothon takes close to a day to complete.
+Do not stop the Kilothon before seeing the completion message printed to your terminal!
+Also, ensure that your machine has a working internet connection when your Kilotohon completes or your results will not be sent to us. **

-### General Game Playing (GGP) track
+### General Game Playing (GGP) Event

-During the GGP track, the tournament will be done in Swiss style over 6 rounds.
-In each round, a new game will be used and each participant will face another participant, playing the new game twice (once for each role).
-These games will not be named or provided to the agents beforehand.
+The General Game Playing (GGP) event involves a Swiss tournament style run over six rounds.
+In each round, a new game will be provided and each participant will face another participant, playing the new game twice (each starting once as Player 1).
+The games to be played will not be named or provided to the agents beforehand.

-Each agent will have 30 minutes of thinking for the full match, this time can be allocated as wished.
-If the full time is used but the match is still not over, this participant will automatically lose.
+Each agent will have 30 minutes of thinking per match, which can be allocated as desired.
+If this time expires before the the match ends, then the offfending agent immediately loses.

-All the matches will have to be played with the remote mode of Ludii (requiring the participant to register on the forum, to get a login to connect yourself to the remote mode of Ludii).
-For a short tutorial, see this video: https://youtu.be/vl69mx7p7zM.
-More information about the remote mode are also in the User Guide: https://ludii.games/downloads/LudiiUserGuide.pdf
+All matches must be played using the remote mode of Ludii, which requires participants to register on the Ludii forum and log in to connect using Ludii's "remote" mode.
+See this video for a short tutorial: https://youtu.be/vl69mx7p7zM.
+The Ludii User Guide also provides more details about using the remote mode: https://ludii.games/downloads/LudiiUserGuide.pdf

 All the matches will be played during the 25th Computer Olympiad (End of July).
 The different matches will be announced each morning by the organizing team and the matches run during the day.
 All agents are required to stay online during the competition to be able to run the matches with their allocated opponents.